5l1v3r1/Blinder/README.md

 # F.A.Q

-# Blind_HTTPS_Network_Hack
+# LICENSE
-1. Find out HTTPS passwords in network using localhost in this Blind MITM
+EULA

 # What this software do?
 1. ICMP Attack Software for Blind MITM Using localhost Traffic
 2. Seperately python script or use setup for automated attack

-# LICENSE
-EULA
+3. Find out HTTPS passwords in network using localhost in this Blind MITM

 <div align="center">
     <img src="" width="400px"</img>